AlexisMejia/SED_G9/README.md

 - If you want to see everything related to the code, you must open it in your preferred code editor (we recommend using VSCode because it is so powerful).
 - To raise the database manager in your browser just put `localhost/phpmyadmin` in the URL and then you should see this  https://github.com/AlexisMejia/SED_G9/blob/master/phpmyadmin.jpg
 - In the left sidebar you will find a menu with the name `New`, there you must create the database and call it `sed`.
 Within them you must define the attributes de las tablas `usuario` y `cliente`as follows https://github.com/AlexisMejia/SED_G9/blob/master/usuario.jpg , https://github.com/AlexisMejia/SED_G9/blob/master/cliente.jpg.
+- To populate the table of users you must do the following script https://github.com/AlexisMejia/SED_G9/blob/db/sql/script.sql.
+- Once the script to populate the user is done, you must place the following URL in your browser to access the project login form http://localhost/SED_G9/html/loginForm.php

 ### Inicio de sesion